Texas needs a voice that represents our families, our communities, and our businesses.

-Celina has had a number of roles and is currently the Vice President of Community Engagement at her family’s business, San Antonio-based Alamo Fireworks, the oldest and largest family-owned fireworks company in the state.
+Celina has had a number of roles and is currently the Vice President of Community and Government Relations at her family’s business, San Antonio-based Alamo Fireworks, the oldest and largest family-owned fireworks company in the state.
 She has developed ties to the business community and amassed a deep understanding of the issues that business owners face.
 She has spearheaded negotiations on behalf of the Texas Fireworks Industry with state and local governments to develop legislation that ensures the rights of small businesses and landowners.

 Celina makes service a priority.
 She serves on multiple nonprofit boards and charities, including the Landa Garden Conservancy and is the President of the Junior League of San Antonio.
 She is co-founder of Literacy San Antonio, a nonprofit organization dedicated to using research-based methods, including science-based reading instruction (SBRI), to identify, implement and improve literacy levels in San Antonio.
 She engages her family in service through various opportunities, including by leading her daughters Girl Scout Troop.
 Some of her dedicated areas of interest and service include: The Doseum, The San Antonio Public Library Foundation, The San Antonio Book Festival, and The San Antonio Area Foundation.